Option - Second and Final Years

 Not available to students outside SCFS

 The module aims to facilitate a co-produced approach to social, economic, and political disorder, and to explore their links to eco-systemic breakdown.
-Students are not taught by a subject 'expert', but rather invited to forward independent ideas on contemporary crises by exploring the possibilities and limitations of different responses.
-The module aims to facilitate a collaborative, student-centred learning environment, requiring a self-directed and curious approach to encountering the world's development challenges through the deliberate provocation of 'apocalypse'.
+Students are invited to forward and discuss independent ideas on contemporary issues by exploring the possibilities and limitations of different responses.
+The module aims to facilitate a collaborative, student-centred learning environment, requiring a self-directed and curious approach to encountering development challenges through a deliberate provocation of 'apocalypse'.
 The intended result is similarly to offer a nourishing and generative - rather than extractive - space for learners' experiences and understandings to emerge from.

-The rationale behind the course is a suggestion that human societies are unable to respond to crises faced not because of inadequate ideas, but because of methods of thinking that dominate - including in university contexts.
-The module thus also aims to collaboratively leverage 'education' in developing responses to crises.
+The rationale behind this module is a suggestion that humanity is limited in responding to crises not because of inadequate ideas, but because of the power of methods of thinking and practice that dominate, including in university contexts.
+The module thus also aims to collaboratively leverage 'education' in developing novel responses to crises.

 Principal Learning Outcomes